windvalley/gossh/README.md

 - Provide the subcommand `config` to help users generate configuration file in easy way.

+- Supports SSH Proxy, you can connect to the target hosts by specifying the ssh proxy server.

 ## Installation

 Prebuilt binaries for macOS and Linux can be downloaded from the [GitHub releases page](https://github.com/windvalley/gossh/releases).